adslbarxatov/IOP/docs/index.md

 ⁽²⁾ This algorithm is present in all actual Policy Objects except those covered by other licenses and policies that override this Policy.
 Namely:
-- ESHQ mod
+- ESHQ mod (located at ModDB → mods → ESHQ)
-- ES: Randomaze mod
+- ES: Randomaze mod (located at ModDB → mods → ESRM)
+- ES: from aside mod (located at ModDB → mods → ESFA)
+- Crazy cheater's mod (located at ModDB → mods → CCM)

 ⁽³⁾ The only function of XPUN is to restrict the launch of Policy Objects in the following territories:
 - Belgium